python-can-define-radio/sdr-course/classroom_activities/110-Sig-interpret-practice-4.md

   - Id: `samp_rate`
   - Value: `80`
 - Time Sink:
-  - It's up to you (again)!
-I recommend turning on the markers for the points.
+  - Turn on the markers and adjust anything else as necessary.

 ---